Nora Margaret Manella: Federal judicial service

 Manella first expressed an interest in serving as a judge on the United States Court of Appeals for the Ninth Circuit in 1995, when she wrote a June 7, 1995 letter to senior presidential advisor George Stephanopoulos expressing her interest in such a seat.

 Manella never was nominated to the Ninth Circuit.
 Instead, on March 31, 1998, President Bill Clinton nominated Manella to be a United States District Judge of the United States District Court for the Central District of California that had been vacated by Mariana Pfaelzer.
 She was confirmed by the United States Senate on October 21, 1998, and received her judicial commission on October 22, 1998.
-Manella served in that capacity until May 21, 2006, when she resigned to join the California Court of Appeal, where she has since served in the 2nd District.
+Manella served in that capacity until May 21, 2006, when she resigned to join the California Court of Appeal, where she served in the 2nd District until her retirement on January 31, 2023.

+State judicial service

+While sitting on the California Court of Appeal, Manella wrote for a unanimous panel that affirmed the 2012 conviction of Los Angeles police officer Stephanie Lazarus for the murder of a former boyfriend's wife.

 Personal

 Manella's father, Arthur Manella, was a tax lawyer and a founding partner of Irell & Manella.